 Cedar is an herb which is has an uplifting aroma.
 The Ojibwe (or Anishinaabe) often drank cedar too and used it medicinally as well.
 Cedar is quite high in Vitamin C. This herb was also bundled and burned in purification rituals.

 Sweetgrass was quite popular among Native American tribes.
 Sweetgrass is thought to symbolize kindness, as even though the plant bends when walked upon, it rarely breaks.
-Natives thought sweetgrass to a lesson to practice kindness and not to react with hostility.
+Natives thought sweetgrass could attribute to one to practicing kindness and make it easier not to react with hostility.

 Tobacco, despite the health risks, was a popular herb within Native American culture.
 It was used in a similar fashion as white sage, and was thought to cleanse the area of ill intended spirits.
 Smoking tobacco was not uncommon among native tribes.